-Several factors affect the length of time that MDA will remain in a person’s system.
-These factors also affect the ability of tests to detect the drug.
+Several factors affect the length of time that MDMA will remain in a person’s system including:

-- The amount of the drug taken can affect how long it will remain in the system.
-Obviously, taking large amounts results in the drug being eliminated at a slower rate than when smaller amounts are taken.
+- The amount taken.
+Taking larger amounts results in the drug being eliminated at a slower rate than when smaller amounts are taken.

-- Use of multiple drugs can affect the length of time that any single drug remains in an individual’s system.
+- Use of other drugs or substances (polydrug use).
 For instance, using ecstasy with alcohol, a common practice, will result in the liver giving priority to metabolizing alcohol before it metabolizes any other substances.
 This could extend the length of time that ecstasy would remain in the system.

-- Different people have different rates of metabolisms.
-Some people have quicker metabolisms than others, and this can affect the rate at which drugs are processed out of the body.
+- A person’s metabolism.
+Some people have quicker metabolisms than others, which can affect the rate at which drugs are processed out of the body.

 - Body weight is a significant factor in how quickly substances are metabolized.
 Heavier individuals should have quicker elimination times in most cases.

-- Gender can affect the rate at which drugs are metabolized.
+- Gender.
 In most cases, males metabolize drugs more quickly than females.

-- Older individuals typically metabolize substances more slowly than younger individuals.
+- Age.
+Older individuals typically metabolize substances more slowly than younger individuals.